 This memorandum of understanding (MOU) is among the Commonwealth Scientific and Industrial Research Organisation (CSIRO); Island Conservation (IC); Landcare Research New Zealand Limited (LRNZ); North Carolina State University (NCSU); Texas A&M University (TAMU); University of Adelaide (UA); and United States Department of Agriculture’s (USDA) Animal and Plant Health Inspection Service (APHIS), Wildlife Services (WS), and National Wildlife Research Center (NWRC) (collectively “the Participants”) for the purpose of creating and assessing genetic technology that could be used to reduce or eradicate closed populations of pest species by altering fertility or viability.
 The Genetic Biocontrol of Invasive Rodents (GBIRd) Program Participants have a common interest in the development of efficient, effective, safe, and humane methods of invasive rodent control and eradication that are available for non-profit and governmental use.
 The Participants seek to assess the potential of this technology for advances in agriculture, food security, and human health.
 The Participants desire to jointly promote an integrated and coordinated approach to creating, assessing, and communicating potential use of genetic biocontrol in preventing extinctions and other potential societal benefits including agriculture and human health.

 The Participants’ objective under this MOU is by 2020, to develop a shared, and open-sourced knowledge base that has enabled a thorough and cautious assessment of the biological, ecological, technical, social, ethical, and regulatory suitability of using genetic biology to eradicate invasive mammals from a closed, isolated, oceanic island system.
 This includes experiments with closed captive populations of mice under laboratory conditions in biosecured, contained facilities.
-Consistent with the U.S. National Academy of Sciences’s 2016 gene-drive research recommendations, this objective is in service to the Participants’ goal of being able to determine whether, or not, to pursue an application for a highly-contained field trial of this self-limiting mouse conservation tool.
+Consistent with the U.S. National Academy of Sciences’s 2016 gene-drive research recommendations, this objective is in service to the Participants’ goal of being able to determine whether, or not, to pursue an application for a highly-contained field trial of this self-limiting mouse as a conservation tool.

 AUTHORITIES: